This procedure details the informal and formal process for resolving complaints and grievances involving a student and a school employee.

 - If you are currently enrolled in, receiving services, seek or intend to enroll at a college or university within the Minnesota State College and University System, your academic records from that institution are available to officials of other schools within the System while you are in attendance.
 Disclosures of your records to other schools under other circumstances require your prior written consent.

-The college will inform a third party to whom personally identifiable information is released of the applicable limitations on re-disclosure.
+The College will inform a third party to whom personally identifiable information is released of the applicable limitations on re-disclosure.
 If the institution discovers that a third party who has received student records from the institution has released or failed to destroy such records in violation of such limitations, it will prohibit access to education records for five (5) years.

 Record of Requests for Disclosure

-Where required by law, a record of requests for disclosure and such disclosure of personally identifiable information from student education records shall be maintained by Southeast Technical for each student and will be also made available for inspection pursuant to this policy.
+Where required by law, a record of requests for disclosure and such disclosure of personally identifiable information from student education records shall be maintained by MSC Southeast for each student and will be also made available for inspection pursuant to this policy.
 Records of requests for disclosure no longer subject to audit or under active request for access will be maintained according to the applicable records retention policy.

-Section 123: Directory Information Procedure
+Directory Information Procedure

-The following information on students at Southeast Technical is designated as Directory Information, which is public data accessible to the public upon request pursuant to Minn.
+The following information on students at Southeast is designated as Directory Information, which is public data accessible to the public upon request pursuant to Minn.
 Stat.
 Sect.
 13.03:

 - student’s name